redFrik/yetanotheroscmovieplayer/README.md

 now copy your own images and/or movie files into the **data** directory and start sending osc commands from python, javascript, puredata, supercollider or whatever - see testcode below.

+it is also recommended to increase the rpi's gpu memory to >= 128. do that by typing `sudo raspi-config` and select memory split under advanced options.

 protocol
 --